MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/use-azure-cli-successfully-quoting.md

 ---
 title: Quoting differences in scripting languages | Microsoft Docs
 description: Learn about quoting difference between Bash, PowerShell, and Cmd.
-Find examples for escape characters, single and double quotes. ms.date: 06/21/2024 ms.topic: concept-article ms.custom: devx-track-azurecli, seo-azure-cli, linux-related-content
+Find examples for escape characters, single and double quotes. ms.date: 06/26/2024 ms.topic: concept-article ms.custom: devx-track-azurecli
 #customer intent: As a manager of Azure resources, I want to quickly find solutions to quoting errors in Azure CLI commands.
 I want all tips and techniques for quoting to be in one place so I don't have to review multiple how-to guides and tutorials.
 ---

 # Quoting differences between scripting languages

 When you work with Azure CLI commands, be aware of how your scripting language uses quotation marks and escapes characters.
 If you support scripts used in different shells, understanding quoting differences saves you valuable development hours.

 To avoid unanticipated results with parameters containing single or double quotes, or escape characters, here are a few suggestions:

 ## White spaces

 * If you provide a parameter value that contains white space, wrap the value in quotation marks.

 * In Bash and PowerShell, if your variable value contains single quotes, wrap the value in double quotes, and vice-versa.

 * In Bash, double quotes that are escaped, are treated as part of the string.